paolomaccallini-hub/DecodeME/README.md

 N_{\mathrm{eff}} = N \times \pi \times (1-\pi), \quad \pi = \frac{N_{\mathrm{cases}}}{N}
 $$

 Values are truncated to lie within $[0,1]$.
 This approximation is employed because INFO values are not provided in the input data.

-## Genome build conversion caveats
+## Output

-The original DecodeME summary statistics do not include rsIDs, which means variant identity during genome build conversion is inferred from chromosome, position, and allele data.
-When using [`MungeSumstats`](https://neurogenomics.github.io/MungeSumstats) for liftover (e.g., GRCh38 → GRCh37), this inference can occasionally lead to allele mismatches or coordinate misalignments.
-Such errors may generate spurious association signals in downstream analyses.
-In our tests, two apparent loci were likely artefacts of this process (on Chr10 and Chr15), and they have been manually removed from the output reported below.
+This analysis generates two supplementary loci (on chr 10 and chr 15) that are not present in the results by DecodeME (https://www.research.ed.ac.uk/en/publications/initial-findings-from-the-decodeme-genome-wide-association-study-).
+This may be due to the INFO_proxy value that fails at recognising low-quality imputation.
+I manually removed these two loci from the results reported below.

-## Output 1: fine-mapping
+### Output 1: fine-mapping
 The following images represent the output of fine-mapping on the GWAS-1 cohort (all DecodeME patients).
 Posterior Inclusion Probability (PIP) is reported on the y-axis, and it represents the probability of being a causal variant.
 Credible sets are defined as sets of variants whose PIPs sum up to 95%.
 The legend indicates the number of credible sets, the size of each credible set, and the mean linkage disequilibrium (measured as |R|) between each possible pair of variants from the same credible set.
 Coordinates on the x-axis are with respect to GRCh37!

 <img width="1000" height="500" alt="gwas_1_1" src="https://github.com/user-attachments/assets/7dbd712c-aef0-4221-abbc-418f52919fe7" />